Michael Scott (The Office): Biography

-In the episode "Take Your Daughter to Work Day", Michael makes the claim that he was a child star on a kids' show called Fundle Bundle; however, it becomes clear that he simply appeared on the show as one of many guest children.
-In the old recording being played, he speaks touchingly about what he wanted when he grew up: get married, has "100 kids" so he could then have "100 friends" and none of them could say no to being his friend.
-Michael did not attend college, having lost all his tuition money in a pyramid scheme.
+In the episode "Take Your Daughter to Work Day", Michael claims that he was a child star on a kids' show called Fundle Bundle; however, it becomes clear that he simply appeared on the show as one of many guest children.
+As the office staff watch an old recording of his episode, the young Michael speaks touchingly about what he wants when he grows up: to get married, and to have "100 kids" so none of them could say no to being his friend.
+In "The Fire", it is revealed that Michael did not attend college, having lost all of his tuition money in a pyramid scheme.

 Michael started at Dunder Mifflin as a salesman in the early 1990s.
-In "Dwight's Speech", he shows the plaque and certificate he received in 1996 and 1997 for 'Top Salesman of the Year'.
+In "Dwight's Speech", he shows the plaque and certificates he received in 1996 and 1997 for 'Top Salesman of the Year'.
 Dwight also praised him in a deleted scene from "The Coup" for winning consecutive awards for the best salesman.
-In "Two Weeks", he claims to have acquired half of the Scranton branch client base.
+In "Two Weeks", he claims to have acquired half of the Scranton branch's client base.
 In "The Client", he impresses his then-manager, Jan Levinson-Gould, by single-handedly acquiring an important client through somewhat unorthodox methods.
-Both Pam Halpert and Ryan Howard are impressed watching him make sales and negotiate their contracts when working in The Michael Scott Paper Company.
-Even Jim Halpert concedes that he might never become as good a salesman as Michael in "Koi Pond".
+Pam Halpert and Ryan Howard are impressed watching him make sales and negotiate their contracts for The Michael Scott Paper Company, which he starts when he leaves Dunder Mifflin.
+In "Koi Pond", Jim Halpert concedes that he might never become as good a salesman as Michael.

-During a candid conversation in "The Fire", Michael tells Ryan that he became a salesman because he loved to make friends.
-After being promoted to the regional manager at a young age, he continued to treat work-related relationships as personal friendships.
-He acknowledges the difficulty because his colleagues are all lower than him in the workplace's hierarchy.
+During a candid conversation in "The Fire", Michael tells Ryan that he became a salesman because he loved making friends.
+After being promoted to regional manager at a young age, he continued to treat work-related relationships as personal friendships, which he acknowledged was complicated because his colleagues were lower than him in the workplace's hierarchy.
 He seems to have few relationships outside the office.

-In his interactions with other characters, Michael is shallow, callous, ignorant and unaware of basic social norms.
-He tends to overestimate his own importance in the eyes of his coworkers and cannot understand why they do not share his enthusiasm.
-Michael believes an office should be the "place where dreams come true."
+In his interactions with other characters, Michael is oblivious to most social norms.
+He tends to overestimate his own importance in the eyes of his coworkers, and can't understand why they don't share his enthusiasm for his unconventional ideas and interests.
+He believes an office should be the "place where dreams come true."

-He is loyal to the company and honestly tries to help his employees when he thinks they are having a problem.
-Michael has been at Dunder Mifflin (as of "Michael's Last Dundies") 9,986,000 minutes, which means that he has been working there since April 1992.
+He is loyal to the company and tries to help his employees when he thinks they are having problems.
+Michael has been at Dunder Mifflin (as of "Michael's Last Dundies") 9,986,000 minutes, which means that he has worked there since April 1992.